ECTS

 Description

-Micro-robotics: Microrobotics concerns the design, modeling and control of miniaturized robotic systems to perform manipulation tasks on objects of size between 1μm and 1mm.
-The fields of application include all areas that require high precision (assembly of mechanical, electronic or optical microsystems, micro-surgery, etc.).
-At these dimensional scales, robots cannot be made by simple homothetic miniaturization of conventional robots.
-New robot concepts and actuation principles are to be used.
-This course is an introduction to microrobotics and introduces the essential concepts of scale, microworld physics, deformable and flexible robotics and micro-actuators.
+Micro-robotics: Micro-robotics involves the design, modeling, and control of miniaturized robotic systems capable of performing manipulation tasks on objects ranging in size from 1µm to 1mm.
+Applications include all fields requiring high precision (assembly of mechanical, electronic, or optical microsystems, microsurgery, etc.).At these scales, robots cannot be created by simply miniaturizing conventional robots.
+New robot concepts and new actuation principles must be used.
+This course is an introduction to microrobotics and presents the essential concepts of scale effects, the physics of the microworld, deformable and flexible robotics, and microactuators.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 Surgical robotics: The objective of this sub-unit is to give students an introduction to the field of surgical robotics.
-It is about being able to understand the needs expressed by clinicians and to show, through few examples, the process that allowed the development of robots used for surgical procedures.
+It is about being able to understand the needs expressed by clinicians and to show, through a few examples, the process that allowed the development of robots used for surgical procedures.
 Some design elements as well as some control architectures will be discussed, emphasizing the need to ensure the safety of the patient and the medical team.

-Cable-driven parallel robots: This sub-unit presents the basic principle of Cable-Driven Parallel Robots (CDPRs) followed by a state of the art including application examples, CDPR demonstrators and commercial CPPRs.
-Geometric, kinematic and dynamic models of CDPRs are then developed.
-Based on these models, the different types of CDPRs, several definitions of their workspace, the main concepts useful for their design as well as simple control strategies will finally be presented.
+Cable-driven parallel robots: This sub-unit presents the basic principle of Cable-Driven Parallel Robots (CDPRs) followed by a state of the art including application examples, CDPR demonstrators, and commercial CPPRs.
+Geometric, kinematic, and dynamic models of CDPRs are then developed.
+Based on these models, the different types of CDPRs, several definitions of their workspace, the main concepts useful for their design, as well as simple control strategies will finally be presented.

 Operational safety of robots: This part concerns the reliability of robotic systems, mainly in the operational phase.
 When a robot moves in a complex and partially unknown environment, unforeseen events can occur.
 The system must react to these events to ensure its own safety and that of its environment.
 This course will introduce the basic notions of dependability, and will present examples of safety mechanisms applied to mobile robotics.